CANDY-LINE/candy-red/README.md

 ## Known Issues

 * CANDY EGG cloud services aren't yet available
-* CANDY EGG credentials are embedded in a flow file
-  - In this version, CANDY EGG credentials are stored into the flow file rather than the dedicated [credentials file](http://nodered.org/docs/creating-nodes/credentials.html) which Node-RED offers.
-This behavior can be modified in the future release.

 ## TODO
 * publish local Node-RED nodes in this project to npm repository